CCBDA-UPC/Research-projects-2021/README.md

 ## Deadlines

-- For the tutorial creation May 11th 2020
+- For the tutorial documentation presentation May 9th 2021
-- For the tutorial responses June 1st 2020
+- For the tutorial evaluation and feedback May 16th 2021